Firerey12/firerey12.github.io/_posts/2025-01-09-Empire-Breakout.md

 And sure enough we can.

-We can try and crack the hashes offline, but considering the password for cyber was complex, we can see if we have any other way.
+We can try and crack the hashes offline, but considering the password for cyber was complex, we should check to see if we have any other way.

 Since we can read any file as root, we can look for interesting files owned by root in any of the usual places such as /var/backup or /opt.